Chart Color Schemes

 Willoughby has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely impacting the region.
-Notable initiatives are Aurora Willoughby, Heart Of Willoughby, Willoughby Grounds, and Flo Northbridge, all by WINIM.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified eight projects likely to impact the region.
+Key initiatives include Aurora Willoughby, Heart Of Willoughby, Willoughby Grounds, and Flo Northbridge by WINIM.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.